To help get you to the right website, please choose one of the options below

 -

-Environmental factors – the environmental issues considered by responsible investors when analysing investments.
+Environmental issues or factors – the environmental issues considered by responsible investors when analysing investments.
 Examples include climate change, resource depletion, waste, pollution and deforestation.

 ESG integration – the systematic and explicit inclusion of material ESG factors into investment analysis and investment decisions.
 ESG integration alone does not prohibit any investments.
 Such strategies could invest in any business, sector or geography as long as the ESG risks of such investments are identified and taken into account.

-Ethical investing – an investment approach that excludes investments on the basis of ethical, values-based or religious criteria, for example, gambling, alcohol, or pork.
+Ethical investing – an investment approach that typically focuses on excluding investments on the basis of ethical, values-based or religious criteria, for example, gambling, alcohol or pork, often alongside the consideration of sustainability issues.

 Exclusions – exclusions prohibit certain investments from a firm, fund or portfolio.
-They may be applied on a variety of issues, including to align with client expectations, and at different levels (sector; business activity, products or revenue stream; company; jurisdictions/countries).
+They may be applied to any issue, but typically relate to environmental, social, governance of values-based avoidance.
+Fund managers may use exclusions to align with target client expectations, and they may be applied at different levels (sector; business activity, products or revenue stream; company; jurisdictions and countries).

 F